UNIVERSITY OF WISCONSIN River Falls

-The Agricultural Education department faculty and staff support student development through teaching, academic advising, and advising student organizations.
-Courses supporting the major are taught by faculty from other departments both within the college and from across campus.
+The Agricultural Education department faculty and staff support student development through teaching, academic advising and advising student organizations.
+Faculty are active in the agricultural education profession at the state and national levels.
+Courses supporting the major are taught by faculty from other departments both within the College of Agriculture, Food and Environmental Science and the College of Education and Professional Studies.

 “River Falls is a great place to go for Ag Ed!
 You get to know the faculty personally, as well as get the chance to participate in a variety of activities ranging from presenting parliamentary procedures workshops around the state of Wisconsin to helping with career development events held on campus.”